ssiwan/kmt/README.md

 i.
 Performed usability tests with people | The Product Manager is a former firefighter who performed testing and facilitated user testing with the other firefighters.
 j.
 Used an iterative approach, where feedback informed subsequent work or versions of the prototype | The DHSynergetech KMT was developed in two iterations (sprints) and reviewed by users during each sprint review.
 k.
 Created a prototype that works on multiple devices, and presents a responsive design | INSERT RESPONSE
 l.
-Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.) | INSERT RESPONSE
+Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.) | The 5 modern and open-source technologies used in the DHSynergetech KMT are: 1.
+Pivotal Cloud Foundry (Pivotal.io); 2.
+JHipster development platform (jhipster.tech); 3.
+React javascript library for user interfaces (reactjs.org); 4.
+ClearDB database (cleardb.net); and 5.
+GitHub source code management and collaboration tools (github.com)
 m.
-Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used | INSERT RESPONSE
+Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used | The DHSynergetech KMT was deployed on Pivotal.io: ![Pivotal] (
 n.
 Developed automated unit tests for their code | INSERT RESPONSE
 o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider | INSERT RESPONSE
 p.
 Setup or used configuration management | INSERT RESPONSE